 As an example, for a domain model the following things are public and therefore part of the unit interface:

 All other details, such as documentation, validation rules, etc., are not available in the unit interface because these are of no interest to other model units.
-Using this information you can e.g. refer to an entity from a microflow activity in another unit with only the interface of the domain model unit in memory.
+Using this information you can, for example, refer to an entity from a microflow activity in another unit with only the interface of the domain model unit in memory.